LLNL/axom/src/axom/mint/docs/sphinx/sections/tutorial.rst

    A mesh using :ref:`ExternalStorage` may modify the values of the application data.
 However, the data is owned by the application that supplied the external buffers.
-Consequently, the associated memory cannot be reallocated to grow or shrink the mesh.
+Mint cannot reallocate external buffers to grow or shrink the the mesh.
 Once the mesh is deleted, the data remains persistent in the application buffers until it is deleted by the application.

 .. _usingSidre: